 Recipe Highlights

-- The leftovers store and reheat well, and it’s also a great recipe to divide into single portions for lunch meal prep
+- The leftovers store and reheat well, and it’s also a great recipe to divide into single portions for lunch meal prep.

-- Lean ground beef – may sub lean ground turkey or ground chicken if preferred
+- Lean ground beef: May sub lean ground turkey or ground chicken, if preferred.

-- Milk – I prefer to use whole milk for the richest taste and creamiest consistency, but any dairy or unsweetened plant-based milk will work
+- Milk: I prefer to use whole milk for the richest taste and creamiest consistency, but any dairy or unsweetened plant-based milk will work.

-- Broccoli florets – may sub 3 cups green or red bell peppers
+- Broccoli florets: May sub 3 cups green or red bell peppers.

 Find the ingredient list with exact measurements in the recipe card below.

-How To Make Homemade Hamburger Helper
+How To Make Hamburger Helper (Video)

 - Brown the ground beef: In a large skillet over medium-high heat, brown the ground beef, breaking it into pieces as it cooks.
 Then, drain any excess fat, and transfer the beef to a bowl.